Finger joint pain can affect a person’s everyday activities and may have several different causes.

 A doctor will likely recommend removing a cancerous tumor in a finger joint.
 They will send the tumor or a sample of it to a pathologist for further analysis.
 A pathologist can assess the type of tumor and its origin.
 This information helps doctors determine the best course of treatment.

-If a tumor originated from a bone, a doctor might use one or more of the following treatment options for bone cancer:
+If a tumor originated from a bone, a doctor may use one or more of the following treatment options for bone cancer:

 A doctor can surgically remove small tumors along with the surrounding healthy tissue.
 This method ensures no cancer cells get left behind.

 It is harder for a doctor to treat soft tissue cancer that has spread to the lymph nodes or distant parts of the body.
 A doctor may still attempt to remove tumors and any affected lymph nodes with surgery.